Rakeela/dragora-notes/2021-4-18-Eighty-Seventh.md

 A lot of fantasies skip to the objective without thinking of the 'how'.
 Writing a story from an objective then involves a lot of thinking back from the objective to reconstruct the method.

 ---
+Potentially nonsensical thoughts: is it possible to construct something which only probably exists, within the overlapping fields of particles whose relative position is stabilized by a crystalline structure?
+What patterns can exist in the fields that surround each particle?
+How are those patterns modified by interaction with nearby particles?

+Related nonsensical thought:  Can machines be made of virtual particles?

+---
 Back to [[day-post-archive]]